Ann Louise Gittleman

 A savvy and dynamic presenter, Ann Louise has been a keynote speaker for Estee Lauder, Enterprise Rent-A-Car, the American Menopause Foundation, AARP, Learning Annex, Hadassah, National Automobile Dealers Association (NADA), Lucent Technologies, Murad International and countless other organizations.

 She has appeared on 20/20, Dr. Phil, The View, Good Morning America, Extra!, FitTV, The Early Show.
 In addition, her work has been featured on ABC, CNN, PBS, CBS, NBC, MSNBC, CBN, Fox News, and the BBC.
-In 2007, she appeared on extremely popular infomercial, World's Greatest Treasury of Health Secrets hosted by Hugh Downs.
+In 2007, she appeared on an extremely popular infomercial, World’s Greatest Treasury of Health Secrets hosted by Hugh Downs.

 She has served as a celebrity spokesperson and formula developer for many of the leading companies in the health foods and network marketing industry—including Vitamin Shoppe, Balance Bar, Spectrum Oils, Barleans, Himalaya, Carlson, Essential Formulas, Tonalin, BeautiControl, Mannatech and Uni Key Health Systems.